ginavong/2024_LightFitR_MethodsPaper/README.md

     - data_processing: Processing raw data and feature engineering to allow later analysis.
 Outputs .csv and .Rda to `data`.
 These scripts take a while to run.
     - analysis: Scripts for analysing data and generating figures.
 Outputs to `figures`
     - regime_design: Scripts which design light regimes.
 Outputs to `data/regimes`.
+    - `scripts_order.R`: All the scripts to produce analysis and figs for the paper, in the correct order.
 - renv: files for the `renv` package to run

 ## File naming